 A general web search will get you started on the background, but you will need to begin reading the primary literature.
 Google Scholar is a good resource not only to find references, but to link to articles available on the internet.
 Better resources are the research guides maintained by Brookens Library.
 The library offers periodic orientations that can assist you in using the research guides and finding the books and articles you need – whether they physical exist at UIS, are accessible in electronic format via the library website, or available through interlibrary loan.

 Some research will only cost time.
 Some research will cost millions and your research mentor will laugh when you suggest it.
 Part of your mentor’s obligation is to only let you start a research project that can be completed with available resources.
 Your mentor may have funds available or know of sources of grants.
-UIS has a few grants available on a competitive basis to students.
+UIS has funding for student research projects available on a competitive basis.
 Because most sources of funds have far more people requesting money than they have money available, you will normally need to write a grant proposal when asking for money.

 There are many different formats for grant proposals, but meticulously following the grant’s guidelines is critical.
 Granting sources will normally immediately reject grant proposals that don’t follow the guidelines, regardless of the research you plan to do.
 If you can’t follow the guidelines, it suggests that your research will similarly lack that attention to detail.

 Be sure to have several other people read your grant proposal before you submit, and listen to their feedback.
 If they misunderstand something you were trying to say or don’t immediately see the value of your research, rewrite the proposal until they do.

 It can be difficult for someone to critically evaluate their own work, but that is a necessary step.
 Be able to acknowledge the limitations and potential sources of errors in your research.
 If your research involves data collection, be sure you are using the right methods of analysis.
 Compare your work to others.
 Consider any shortcomings as a potential source for future research, either by you or someone else.